-Permissible breaks may occur between 2 work days in the work test period and at the beginning of the work test period.
+Permissible breaks may occur between 2 work days in either the work test period or at the beginning of the work test period.

-A break between 2 days on which the person performed qualifying work (work days) in the work test period is a permissible break if there were no more than 56 consecutive days (equivalent to 8 weeks) between those 2 work days.
+A break between 2 days on which the person performed qualifying work (1.1.Q.20) in the work test period is a permissible break if there were no more than 56 consecutive days (equivalent to 8 weeks) between those 2 work days.

 Example: If a woman works for 3 months, takes unpaid leave for 6 weeks for a holiday, then returns to work for another 6 months before having the baby, the holiday would be a permissible break because it was only around 42 days in length.